patrickmcelwee/marklogic-dependencies/README.md

 same directory.
 This command will build an image with MarkLogic installed, but not initiated:

-    docker build -t marklogic-initial-install:8.0-4.2 .
+    docker build -t marklogic-initial-install:8.0-5.2 .

-That will download this image automatically and build a new image called `marklogic-installed:8.0-4`.
-You can then create and run a new container based on this image with the following command (modifying it to give the container a name and to change the port mappings to those you need - you can add ports not specified in the Dockerfile EXPOSE statement):
+That will download this image automatically and build a new image called `marklogic-installed:8.0-5`.
+You can then create and run a new container based on this image with the following command:

-    docker run -d --name=initial_install -p 8001:8001 marklogic-initial-install:8.0-4.2
+    docker run -d --name=initial_install -p 8001:8001 marklogic-initial-install:8.0-5.2

 Now navigate to port 8001.
 (Note that if you are running on Mac or Windows with docker-machine, you will have to discover the host IP using `docker-machine